emahuni/em-async-events/README.md

     // send payload/data to listeners of 'some-event' this.$emitEvent('some-event', { test: 'one' });

-    // fire event callbacks in reverse order this.$emitEvent('some-event2', { test: 'one' }, { reverse: true });
+    // fire event callbacks of a specific range (default is 'first-parent') this.$emitEvent('some-event2', { test: 'one' }, { levelRange: 'ancestors' });
     // why?
-EG: Consider the following components hierachy parent=>child=>grandchild=>greatGrandchild
+EG: Consider the following components hierachy all listening to the same event:
-    // it will register events from the parent down to the last greatGrandchild that listens to 'some-event2'.
-    // So when run, the event listeners' callbacks are run in the same order.
-    // However, to run in the other order from the last greatGrandchild to the parent
-    // emit the event with a 'reverse' option.
-You will soon get why this is important, more below...
+    //        grandparent=>parent=>child=>grandchild=>greatGrandchild
+    // if event was fired at grandchild then all listeners from parent to grandparent'll handle event.
+    // The following will be handled by the child listener only this.$emitEvent('some-event2', { test: 'one' }, { levelRange: 'first-parent' });
+    // same as
+    this.$emitEvent('some-event2', { test: 'one' }, { levelRange: 'parents', stop: true });

     // stop on the first listener callback (guaranteeing event is handled only once, by first listener) this.$emitEvent('some-event3', { test: 'one' }, { stop: true });